 Diagnosing a heart attack correctly and providing the right treatment in a timely manner is the best way to try and save the patient’s life and give them the best chance of recovery and a good prognosis for the future.
 If there is a misdiagnosis or a delay to the diagnosis or treatment, this could be considered medical negligence and it might be possible for the individual or their family to make a claim for heart attack compensation, if the further injury, damage or death could have been avoided by the medical professional taking reasonable care.

 If you’d like to know more about medical negligence for a heart attack misdiagnosis or a failure to properly diagnose or treat any kind of heart condition, our team can offer specialist advice and let you know if you might have a claim.
-Call us on 0161 696 6165 for more information and free initial legal advice.
+Call us on 0161 696 6165 for more information and free initial guidance on your options.